everydaycodings/Learn-Encryption-with-Python/README.md

 # Learn-Encryption-with-Python
-Decoding Various Encryption hash with Python
+**Decoding and Encoding Various Encryption hash with Python